-The Vice President Sustainability has responsibility for Health, Safety, Environment, Risk and Social Responsibility and the associated management, identification, monitoring, reporting and mitigation of environmental, health, safety and social responsibility risks.
-The management and reporting of risks are communicated by Management to the Executive Chairman and is included in the Board material at regular Board and Risk and Sustainability Committee meetings.
+The Vice President - Sustainability has responsibility for Health, Safety, Environment, Risk and Social Responsibility and the associated management, identification, monitoring, reporting and mitigation of environmental, health, safety and social responsibility risks, including climate related risk.
+The management and reporting of risks are communicated by Management to the Executive Chairman and the Board through the Risk and Sustainability Committee.

 The Board has ultimate responsibility for the oversight and management and satisfies itself annually, or more frequently as required, that Management has developed an effective Risk Management Framework and implemented a sound system of risk management and internal control to manage the Company's material business risks.
 The Board delegates the detailed work of this task to the Risk and Sustainability Committee, who oversee the adequacy and content of risk reporting from Management.
-Based on reports compiled throughout the year, Management prepares regular reports to indicate the effectiveness of the Company's management of its material business risks for the Risk and Sustainability Committee. which will ultimately be provided to the Board for its review.
+Based on reports compiled throughout the year, Management prepare regular reports to indicate the effectiveness of the Company's management of its material business risks for the Risk and Sustainability Committee, which are ultimately be provided to the Board for its review.